pkuhxy/Consis-multiID/README.md

 ### Data preprocessing

 Please refer to [this guide](https://github.com/PKU-YuanGroup/ConsisID/tree/main/data_preprocess) for how to obtain the [training data](https://huggingface.co/datasets/BestWishYsh/ConsisID-preview-Data) required by ConsisID.
-If you want to train a text to image and video generation model.
-You need to arrange all the dataset in this [format](https://github.com/PKU-YuanGroup/ConsisID/tree/main/asserts/demo_train_data/dataname):
+If you want to train your own identity-preserving text-to-video generation model, you need to arrange all the dataset in this [format](https://github.com/PKU-YuanGroup/ConsisID/tree/main/asserts/demo_train_data/dataname):

 ```
 📦 datasets/